 (5) A tables games department supervised by a table games director located at the casino;

 (6) A security department supervised by a director of security located at the casino;

 (7) An accounting department supervised by a person who functions as the casino's controller located at the casino.
 The controller shall be responsible for all accounting functions, including the preparation and control of books, records, and data, the control of stored data, the control of unused forms, the accounting for and comparison of operational data and forms; and

-(8) A cashier's cage department supervised by a person located at the casino who functions as the treasurer.
-The treasurer shall be responsible for the control and supervision of the cashier's cage, satellite cages, count room, and vault.
+(8) A cashier's cage department supervised by a person located at the casino who functions as the cage manager.
+The cage manager shall be responsible for the control and supervision of the cashier's cage, satellite cages, count room, and vault.
 The cashier's cage may be separated into independent operations or satellite cages to facilitate operations and accountability.
 The cashier's cage department shall be responsible for the following: